johnGithub12345/MH3-Loot-Calculator/README.md

 # MH3-Loot-Calculator
-Average loot calculator for Monster Hunter Tri
+Average loot calculator for Monster Hunter Tri.
+Very early stages.
+Prints a table at you.
+Requires you to input drop rates for items of interest.

 Written in Python 3.10.9.
 Right now it's just a .py file.
 Requires 'tabulate' library.